Skip to main content

 Learning Objectives:

-• Techniques for identifying key risk indicators (KRIs) and expected outcomes to help build your models
+• Apply techniques for identifying key risk indicators (KRIs) and expected outcomes to help build your models.

-• Identify strategies for effectively developing and selling your business case for investment
+• Identify strategies for developing and selling an effective business case for investment.

-• Identify concrete actions to help get your program up and running
+• Identify actionable steps to get your program up and running.

 Date/Time